The Nicehash Hack 2017

 After the hack, both the then CEO and the company founder and then CTO of Nicehash resigned.
 The father of the company founder, a complete outsider who had no experience in the IT sector, let alone with cryptocurrencies, then took over the management of the company.

 The background of the founder of Nicehash is also worth mentioning.
 He was finally convicted for his involvement in the “Mariposa Botnet” and served a prison sentence of several years.
 The “Mariposa Botnet” was a computer program for the illegal theft of credit cards and bank data, for example.
+The previous history of the company founder is a decisive factor in order to be able to classify our later assumption and statement on the possibly falsely laid traces and the investigations influenced / hindered by them.

+The points outlined so far were only a very brief list of a few of the circumstances of this case.
 At this point, however, we will only really go into one fact in detail.
 This fact is of a purely technical nature and can therefore be clearly proven by us with our cryptoforensics resources.

+A theft by North Korean hackers never took place in the Nicehash case.
+The stolen Bitcoins, which were stolen by the hackers / thieves, initially ended up at the Bitcoin address 1EnJHhq8Jq8vDuZA5ahVh6H4t6jh1mB4rq.
 From there, the traces of the bitcoins were attempted to be covered by thousands of transactions.
 A mixer may have been used for this purpose, which may also have been used by the North Korean hackers.
-2
+2 After the attempt to conceal the whereabouts of the stolen Bitcoins, they were ultimately transferred back to a single Bitcoin wallet.
+And this Bitcoin wallet belonged to – Nicehash!

 1 In our opinion, the investigation by the external company is not responsible for the untrustworthy statements, but in our opinion the deliberately false tracks laid by Nicehash.